LOLQueen/experiment-angular-redux/README.md

 # Webpack Canvas Boilerplate

-I used this simple setup to play with the HTML5 `canvas` element via `ES6`/`ES7` goodness.
-With the help of `webpack`'s hot module loading, this mini-app simply replaces the `canvas` element in the document body whenever relevant source code is changed on disk.
+I used this simple setup to play with the HTML5 `canvas` element (using `ES6`/`ES7` goodness).
+With `webpack`'s hot module loading, this app simply replaces the `canvas` element in the browser's `document.body` whenever relevant source code is changed on disk.

 ## Setup
 To start the development server, run: